 - Provide personal interaction with brand.
 It’s one thing to visit your website, but you also need to talk to your team on a trade show booth.
 The physical presence is just the beginning, and it is important to learn from clients and implement on their feedback, as discussed above.

-- Brand Awareness, % (as measured in marketing scorecard)
+- Brand Awareness, % (as measured in brand scorecard)

 - # of event and booth invitations sent (every time customer support specialists mention that client can meet our team at a certain event)